Billy Godwin: East Carolina

 Godwin first came to ECU as an assistant coach on June 9, 2005.
 After Randy Mazey resigned his position as head coach, Godwin was tapped as interim head coach on October 10, 2005, then was named permanently to the position on October 28, 2005.
 For his first year as head coach, his record was 33–26.

 Godwin's team also earned many awards and recognition during his first year.
 Senior catcher Jake Smith earned the Johnny Bench Award, which is given annually to the nations top collegiate catcher.
 Four Pirates earned All-Conference honors.
 The 2006 Pirates ranked among the league leaders (all games) in average (.305), runs scored (381), total bases (939), slugging percentage (.452), hits (633), triples (13), RBI (342), home runs (58), ERA (4.34), runs allowed (296), opposing batting average (.282) and runners picked off (10).
 His 2009 team made it to the Super Regionals before losing to the University of North Carolina at Chapel Hill.
 Godwin earned a master's degree in education in 1995 from East Carolina University.

 UNC Greensboro

 On August 8, 2019, Godwin was named the head baseball coach at the University of North Carolina at Greensboro.

+On December 19, 2023, Godwin announced he was stepping down from his position at UNCG to rejoin the New York Yankees in a scouting role.